 In 2012 we digitized Aufbau, the leading exile journal for German-speaking Jews, which was published between 1934 and 2004.
 The project was funded by the Metropolitan New York Library Council.

 In 2012 the LBI library also started to digitize other titles from its rich periodicals collections, they can be accessed via the LBI Library Online Periodical Collection portal at Internet Archives.
 Funding was provided by the Metropolitan New York Library Council and private donors.
 As of July 2015, 94 periodicals have been uploaded, and about 10 more are in process.
 The LBI Library is pursuing a grant application together with the Judaica Collection in Frankfurt to merge this portal with the Frankfurt Compact Memory Portal.

 Access the digitized book collection.

-Send questions or comments regarding the LBI Library digitization project to Renate Evers, Head Librarian, at email@example.com.
+Send questions or comments regarding the LBI Library digitization projects to Renate Evers, Director of Collections, at email@example.com